radrah/face-blurrer/README.md

 # face-blurrer
-Blurs your face on camera - small, fun browser project
+Blurs your face on camera - small, fun browser project.

 ## Steps to get it working